top of page

 At the same time , a brass teacher in Stoke knew Tommy White, bandmaster of the CWS (Manchester) Band and wrote to him suggesting that they might want to listen to Philip, who says "Next thing I have a phone call from Derek Garside ( celebrated cornetist and Principal at Manchester CWS) asking me along for an audition.
 We duly met and I endured probably the most uncomfortable two hours of my life as Derek put me through my rather limited paces At the end he said that I was not good enough, but as I had been accepted at Music College they obviously thought that they could teach me something, so the band would take a chance and might get a year out of me.
 That was 1972 and I stayed until 1985"

-Philip has been at Black Dyke Band for some twentynine years, he has also appeared with many orchestras including the Halle, BBC Northern, Royal Liverpool Philharmonic, Welsh National Opera and others.
+Philip played for Black Dyke Band for nearly 40 years, he has also appeared with many orchestras including the Halle, BBC Northern, Royal Liverpool Philharmonic, Welsh National Opera and others.

 Upon leaving college Philip took up the teaching profession, progressing over the years to Director of Music at the William Hulme Grammar School in Manchester.
 It is fair to say that music is Philip's life.
-He has a huge commitment to the musical education of young people, both in his local community and as a tutor with the National Youth Brass Band.
+He has a huge commitment to the musical education of young people, both in his local community and as a Trustee of the National Youth Brass Band.

 bottom of page